 - Copay Yes

 - Ledger Chrome

 In terms of security, both of these wallets have top-notch security with advanced levels of security methods.
 First one is the recovery seed/recovery phase for the wallets.
-These acts as a security question for your private key because if in any case your private key lost, broke or got stolen, this is the thing that will save you and your coins.
+These act as a security question for your private key because if in any case your private key lost, broke or got stolen, this is the thing that will save you and your coins.

 Another layer of security is also present in the name of “Passphrase”.
 This gives you an option to set up a word or a bunch of letters as a passphrase as the last resort.
-If you somehow do not know or remember the passphrase, then unfortunately all you hard-earned coins are not coming back to you unless you remember it.
+If you somehow do not know or remember the passphrase, then, unfortunately, all you hard-earned coins are not coming back to you unless you remember it.

 The price of Trezor’s latest wallet Trezor One is 49 Euros or around $54.
 You can go to the official website and check out.

 The price of Ledger’s latest wallet Nano X is around $119.
 You can go to the official website and check out.
-They also run promo from time to time wherein you get good discount.
+They also run promo from time to time wherein you get a good discount.
 Check if they’re offering any discount here.